ReactTraining/react-workshop/README.md

 When you start our code, it will start the app at port `3000` and a small local database at port `3333`.
 Don't worry too much about the database, it's nothing big or harmful.
 It's a tool called `json-server` which runs 100% within the React Training repo so as soon as you quit the app and if you remove the repo, you've removed the database.

+When you do `npm install` we run a `postinstall` script to copy a `db-seed.json` file to `db.json`.
+We're using Node for this in a way that is supposed to help with cross-platform filesystem stuff.
+But incase it fails, you'll just have to copy this file manually.
+The file is in `apps/YesterTech/database`.

 There are some rare times when you quit the app the background process for port `3333` remains open and this will prevent you from starting the app again until the port is closed.
-So we made `npm run kill-db` (Bash) as a command for you in case this happens.
-This won't work on Windows PowerShell.
-All the command does is quit the processes associated with port 3333.
-If you're using PowerShell you can do that manually.
+So we made `npm run kill-db-port` as a command for you in case this happens.
+All this does is quit the processes associated with port 3333.
+If you have any problems you can do this manually.

 ## Updating